-Role Description Community engagement Community engagement teams are usually based alongside our principal contractors.
-They lead on neighbourly r employment and skills, section 106 and social value commitments are achieved during the procurement and cons External design team Our consultants (including sustainability consultants) are responsible for designing and delivering a scheme ensu scheme-specific Sustainability Strategy and Social Value Strategy.
-Sustainability consultants are responsible for liaising with the Landsec team, external design team and contracto sustainability plan is on track and targets are met at practical completion and during operations.
-Contractors Contractors are responsible for delivering the scheme in accordance with the intended design.
-They are tasked wi opportunities throughout the procurement and construction process by prioritising local sourcing of materials, er carbon alternatives and operating their site in the most efficient manner.
-Social value consultants Social value consultants work with Landsec and external design teams throughout the planning process to help p generate the most social and economic benefits through the design, construction, management, and occupatior relations, whilst ensuring Landsec's struction phase of a development. uring compliance with the or to ensure that the ith finding carbon reduction ngaging with their suppliers for low out a Social Value Strategy in place to of a development.
+Our consultants (including sustainability consultants) are responsible for designing and delivering a scheme ensuring compliance with the scheme-specific Sustainability Strategy and Social Value Strategy.
+Sustainability consultants are responsible for liaising with the Landsec team, external design team and contractor to ensure that the sustainability plan is on track and targets are met at practical completion and during operations.

+Contractors are responsible for delivering the scheme in accordance with the intended design.
+They are tasked with finding carbon reduction opportunities throughout the procurement and construction process by prioritising local sourcing of materials, engaging with their suppliers for low carbon alternatives and operating their site in the most efficient manner.

+Social value consultants work with Landsec and external design teams throughout the planning process to help put a Social Value Strategy in place to generate the most social and economic benefits through the design, construction, management, and occupation of a development.